jesushinojosa/godot_tictactoe/README.md

 # godot_tictactoe

-Simple tictactoe algorithm made in godot.
+Simple tictactoe game made in godot.

 ## Artificial Inteligence
 For the AI minimax algorithm was implemented with alpha-beta pruning to optimize it